Jump to navigation

 The Program in Atmospheric and Oceanic Sciences (AOS) offers graduate study under the sponsorship of the Department of Geosciences.
 The Princeton AOS graduate program emphasizes theoretical studies and numerical model studies of the global climate system, and applicants are expected to have a strong background in natural sciences and mathematics.

-Upon entering the program, the student is advised by the graduate work committee until he or she selects an adviser from the program staff.
+Upon entering the program, students are advised by the graduate work committee until they select an adviser from the program staff.
 The plan of study is flexible and is tailored to the needs of the individual, but during the first two years it normally concentrates on course work and independent preparation for the general examination.
-A student usually takes seven to ten courses during his/her first two years to prepare for the general examination.
+A student usually takes seven to ten courses during the first two years to prepare for the general examination.

 The general examination is normally administered in the spring of the second year.
 This exam consists of two parts.
 Students take a written examination covering the basics of meteorology, oceanography and geophysical fluid dynamics.
 Each student is also asked to give an hour-long seminar in which he/she presents and defends his/her work on an original research problem, demonstrating the ability to work independently and analyze a research problem.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes all course work and passes the written portion of the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.